 To collect the data i connected my Arduino with an ethernet shield to a cloud service ( in this case I’m using Thingspeak ) but if you want to collect those data locally you can store values on a microSD card, or send those data to a tablet or smartphones with some Bluetooth module like HC-05.

 The ESP8266 WiFi microcontroller

-When i started the project i’ve used an Arduino UNO plus the ethernet shield but what i’ve actually used is an Adafruit Huzzah ESP8266 because it has built in WiFi and i only need to have the power supply cable to make it work, no other cables like ethernet!
+When i started the project i’ve used an Arduino UNO with the ethernet shield but what i’ve actually used is an Adafruit Huzzah ESP8266 because it has built in WiFi and i only need to have the power supply cable to make it work, no ethernet cable.

 This board is like the Arduino MKR1000 ( less spec but also 1/3 of the price… and also the MKR1000 was not available when i started my project )